Nequeo2000/RemoteDisplay/README.md

 # RemoteDisplay

-A java application build to remotely control a Ressberry Pi like device.
+A java application build to share the desktop of a Ressberry Pi like device over the local network.
 The device in question is required to run a GUI-version of Linux or Windows.

 Developed and tested on Java 11.